Preparing Your Article

 Guidelines for Artificial Intelligence (AI)-Generated Text

-The use of artificial intelligence (AI)–generated text in an article shall be disclosed in the acknowledgements section of any paper submitted to an IEEE Conference or Periodical.
-The sections of the paper that use AI-generated text shall have a citation to the AI system used to generate the text.
-For more information please click here.
+The use of content generated by artificial intelligence (AI) in an article (including but not limited to text, figures, images, and code) shall be disclosed in the acknowledgments section of any article submitted to an IEEE publication.
+The AI system used shall be identified, and specific sections of the article that use AI-generated content shall be identified and accompanied by a brief explanation regarding the level at which the AI system was used to generate the content.

 IEEE Author Digital Tools